Sasakawa USA is dedicated to strengthening U.S.-Japan relations through education, programs, and research.

 The Nippon Foundation has funded numerous international programs, including at the United Nations and World Health Organization, as well as non-profits like the Sasakawa Peace Foundation and the United States-Japan Foundation.
 It is active throughout the world, funding a diverse series of projects, including on the elimination of leprosy, disaster relief, universal literacy, and maritime safety.
 Ryoichi Sasakawa’s son, Yohei Sasakawa currently chairs the Nippon Foundation.

-President, Sasakawa Peace Foundation USA
+Chairman of the Board and President, Sasakawa Peace Foundation USA

 Executive Director (Program), Sasakawa Peace Foundation, Japan